TomPlum/advent-of-code-2020/README.md

 Given I was taking a proper object-orientated approach, and not just hacking it into a single function, I still had to write more tests than just the example inputs, but they were a nice baseline to run against while writing a solution.

+## The Days
+### The Hardest

+### The Most Interesting
+Day 15 - [Rambunctious Recitation](docs/DAY15.MD) was an interesting day about an Elven memory game which was a facade for a mathematical sequence called the ['Van Eck'](https://oeis.org/A181391) sequence.
+The sequence starts with `0` and then each term considers the last.
+If it was the first occurrence of that terms value, then the next term is `0`.
+If not, then the next term is equal to the number of terms-ago that last term occurred.
+For example, the first 30 terms are;

+  `0, 0, 1, 0, 2, 0, 2, 2, 1, 6, 0, 5, 0, 2, 6, 5, 4, 0, 5, 3, 0, 3, 2, 9, 0, 4, 9, 3, 6, 14`

+There's a [great video](https://www.youtube.com/watch?v=etMJxB-igrc) by Numberphile that explains the sequence.
+The most interesting (and contextually relevant) attribute of the sequence is that it is not cyclical.
+This means that there is no fancy math solution.
+Our algorithm must be exhaustive.
+This day was a test of data-structures.
+Part 1 was to simply find the `2020th` number spoken in the game, no big deal.
+Part 2, however, was to find the `30,000,000th` number.

+My initial implementation was slow.
+I got the solution in about `30s`.
+This involved several maps tracking the turns each number last spoken on, the number of times it had been asked and a `LinkedList` of all the numbers.
+I then refactored one of the maps' value to an `IntArray` as opposed to a `List` which improved the solution runtime to about `20s`.
+On the next pass, I realised we didn't need to store as much data as we were currently doing.
+I refactored to use only a single map of the term value against the turn it was last spoken on, improving runtime to about `5s`.
+Finally, I refactored the lone map into a primitive `IntArray` where the index was the term value, and the value was the last turn it was spoken on.
+Less overhead and contiguous memory allocation improved the performance to `~600ms`.

+And that was about as far as I could go.
+Due to the exhaustive nature of the algorithm, we _have_ to perform 30 million iterations of our algorithm one way or another.
+I think at this point its limited by the language its written in and maybe even the hardware.

+### The Most Challenging

 ## Answer Table

 | Day | Part 1 Answer  | Avg Time | Part 2 Answer     | Avg Time | Documentation                            |